DnyaneshwarKharachane/Power-BI-SQL-Project/README.md

-# Power-BI-SQL-Project
+# 🍕 Pizza Sales Project 📊 Power-BI-SQL-Project
 Interactive Pizza Sales Dashboard Project
-# 🍕 Pizza Sales Project 📊

 This project analyzes pizza sales data to create an interactive dashboard.
 We use Power BI and SQL to gain insights into our business performance.